Skip to main content

 Construction monitoring serves both the bank AND the customer.
 By conducting regular inspections, both parties can verify that the work being done is properly completed, on budget and results in the expected final value of the project.

-Also, if for any reason there is a dispute or litigation arises, there is a record of independent monitoring of the project by a qualified third party that can aid in any conflict resolution.
+Also, if there is a dispute or litigation arises, there is a record of independent monitoring of the project.
+The qualified third party can then aid in any conflict resolution.

 When should a construction inspector be engaged?